 It's quite flat - well, it is a river valley...

 Arriving at Wansford, the NVR's main station the first loco we see is Wissington, on test after arriving from the NNR.
-Wissington is owned by the Midland & Great Northern Joint Railway Society and has been a regular site in our neck of the woods.
+Wissington is owned by the Midland & Great Northern Joint Railway Society and has been a regular sight in our neck of the woods.
 It's currently on loan to the NVR to take part in their Small Engines Gala.

 The Black 5 at Wansford, posing for a few snaps before departing for run around at Yarwell Junction: